 VAT on annual sales over 10,000 euros (with an example)

-The regulation will apply from July 1st for annual sales of over €10,000 generated with cross-border sales to other EU countries.
+The regulation applies from July 1st for annual sales of over €10,000 generated with cross-border sales to other EU countries.
 As mentioned, nothing will change for domestic sales.
 Online sellers can keep charging the VAT rate of their own country.
 However, if customers from other EU countries buy something from you, you would then charge the VAT rate that applies to that product in the buyer’s own country.

 Back to our earlier example, for a customer from the Netherlands, the retailer no longer charges 19% VAT, but the usual 21% in the Netherlands.
 The retailer then reports this to the Tax Office via the One Stop Shop (OSS) process.
 You can read more about this below.